felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 What I didn't realize is that there is no one-size-fits-all pen.
 What works for you might not work for me, and vice versa.

-For example, the first pen I bought was a Pilot G-2 07.
-I was tired of the weak-sauce pen I was using at home for journaling and taking notes.
+For example, the first pen I bought this year was  a Pilot G-2 07.
+I was tired of the worthless pen I was using at home for journaling and taking notes.
 I just went to the pharmacy and grabbed whatever black pen looked good in the Pilot display at my local pharmacy.

-The G-2 was
+Luckily, the Pilot G-2 was
 definitely a step up from the pen I was previously using:
 - Deep dark ink
 - Effortless glide